Oregon Paid Family Leave

 Non-participating employees of employers who have opted out of the program are still eligible and would pay the 0.6% payroll taxes.

-Employers of all sizes can opt out of the program if they offer a private program that is comparable or better, which has been approved and regulated by the state.
+Employers of all sizes can opt out of the program if they offer a private program that is comparable or better and has been approved and regulated by the state.

 Is the leave pay taxed?